 In ranking Grand Rapids No. 1, MagnifyMoney.com noted that metropolitan areas like Grand Rapids and others in their Top 10 speak directly to what young professionals want: “It’s not just how much we earn, it’s what we have to do to earn it, what we get in exchange for it and whether we have the time and health to enjoy our friends and family – in other words, a balanced life.”

 A big part of the focus is on potential “boomerangs,” people with Michigan ties who have left but may be interested in returning.

-That’s true for Mark Holzbach, who came to Grand Rapids from Austin, Texas, in 2011, when his partner, Dana Friis-Hansen, was named director and CEO of the Grand Rapids Art Museum.
+That was the case for Mark Holzbach, who came to Grand Rapids from Austin, Texas, in 2011, when his husband, Dana Friis-Hansen, was named director and CEO of the Grand Rapids Art Museum.
 Prior to Austin, one of the fastest growing cities in the country, the couple had lived in the cosmopolitan cities of Boston and Tokyo.
 Their friends weren’t sure about their move to Grand Rapids.

 Annual events like ArtPrize adds to Grand Rapids' vitality.

 “But we were so confident about Grand Rapids, we convinced them,” Holzbach said.
 “We could see similar ingredients here that we saw come together in Austin – a sense of energy and opportunity.”
 This was around the time the “Grand Rapids Lip Dub”– a YouTube sensation garnering more than 1.6 million views – was made, so the two had plenty of evidence of the city’s vitality.
 As they invited friends from around the world to visit them in Grand Rapids, for events like ArtPrize, they often heard, “Yes, I can see what you see in this place.”